Amourspirit/python-kwargshelper/docs/source/usage/KwargsHelper/assign_type.rst

 .. code-block:: python

     >>> myclass = MyClass(speed="a")
-    TypeError: MyClass arg 'speed' is expected to be of '<class 'int'>' but got 'str'
+    TypeError: MyClass arg 'speed' is expected to be of '<class 'float'> | <class 'int'>' but got 'str'